By far, Windows 8’s new Start screen was its most strikingly different feature as compared to Windows 7 and prior versions.

 Unfortunately, that new tiled Start screen leaves many with a very negative first impression of Windows 8 – a first impression that then goes on to color their entire Windows 8 experience.
+Even after Windows 8.1 and Windows 10 returned something similar to the start menu, many users are still left with a less-than-favorable reaction.

 It doesn’t have to be that way.